 - Programme-makers should monitor during this period whether anything is occurring that may affect the edit or transmission.
 Have the facts or circumstances changed?
 Has the young person been arrested or taken into care?

-- Programme makers should consider the potential impact of social media and the media in general and the risk of bullying (including online bullying) on the under 18 and provide appropriate advice and practical support to them and/or their parents/guardians in advance of transmission for example, by providing guidance on privacy settings on social media sites and/or providing a designated contact to help them with media attention.
+- Programme makers should consider the potential impact of social media and the media in general and the risk of bullying (including online bullying) on the person under 18 and provide appropriate advice and practical support to them and/or their parents/guardians in advance of transmission, for example by providing guidance on privacy settings on social media sites and/or providing a designated contact to help them with media attention.

 The level of care taken to protect children taking part in programmes is not always clear.
-Therefore when under 18's participate in programmes consideration needs to be given as to whether "appropriate information" could and should be included to mitigate possible offence in a particular situation.
-This will depend on the particular circumstances, the nature & content of the programme and/or the nature and extent of the under 18's participation.
+Therefore, when under-18s participate in programmes, consideration needs to be given as to whether "appropriate information" could and should be communicated to the viewer to mitigate possible offence in a particular situation.
+This will depend on the particular circumstances, the nature & content of the programme and/or the nature and extent of the under-18's participation.

 After transmission and beyond